The generalized Auslander-Reiten duality on a module category: Applications

-Given a skeleton of $\FI_G$ (or $\VI$), we will denote every object by its cardinal (or dimensional) $n \in \N$.
+Given a skeleton of $\FI_G$ (or $\VI$), we will denote every object by its cardinal (or its $\F_q$-dimension) $n \in \N$.
 Let $\C$ be the $k$-linearization of the skeleton.
-Then $\C$ is a $k$-linear Hom-finite category of type $A_\infty$.
+Then $\C$ is a Hom-finite $k$-category of type $A_\infty$.
 The category of $\FI_G$-modules (or $\VI$-modules) over $k$ is isomorphic to $\Mod \C$.

 The following result follows from \cite[Theorem~3.7]{GanLi2015Noetherian}.

 \begin{lemma} The category $\Mod \C$ is locally Noetherian.

 \end{lemma}